 In the current era of smartphones, forgetting a passcode that is required to access a device like an iPhone is indeed very serious.
 Unless you are able to access an iPhone you are carrying with you, it’s of no good use.
-When your iPhone is disabled, only few emergency numbers will be usable, and probably some selfies without even having access to the photos afterwards.
+When your iPhone is disabled, only few emergency numbers will be usable, and probably some selfies without even having access to the photos afterward.
+Learn what to do if you forgot iPhone passcode.

 Thankfully, losing the passcode to an iPhone doesn’t necessarily mean the iPhone is worthless and needs to be thrown out.
 Instead, it’ just another very normal day in paradise just with few glitches – we have illustrated the way you can get out of it.